ben5459/HybridManufacturingPlatform/Lightweight XY Joints/Readme.md

 - Increased rigidity
 - Reduced thermal expansion
 - Lower profile
+- Reduced chance of belt abrasion against the idler bearings
 - Zero travel lost when used with the Voron ATC

 ## Cons: